DECISION DIAGNOSTICS CORP. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces the filing of a federal securities class action lawsuit against Decision Diagnostics Corp.

 LEAD PLAINTIFF DEADLINE IS MARCH 16, 2021

 NEW YORK, Jan.
-20, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces the filing of a federal securities class action lawsuit in the United States District Court for the Central District of California against Decision Diagnostics Corp. (“Decision Diagnostics” or “the Company”) (OTCBB: DECN) on behalf of investors who purchased the Company's securities between March 3, 2020 and December 17, 2020, inclusive (the ''Class Period'')
+22, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces the filing of a federal securities class action lawsuit in the United States District Court for the Central District of California against Decision Diagnostics Corp. ("Decision Diagnostics" or "the Company") (OTCBB: DECN) on behalf of investors who purchased the Company's securities between March 3, 2020 and December 17, 2020, inclusive (the ''Class Period'')

 All investors who purchased shares of Decision Diagnostics Corp. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.